imliuyzh/lfs101x-notes/chapter12.md

 ### Example of `chown`

-First, we create two empty files using touch.
+First, we create two empty files using `touch`.

-Notice it requires sudo to change the owner of file2 to root.
+Notice it requires `sudo` to change the owner of `file2` to root.
 The second chown command changes both owner and group at the same time!

 Finally, only the superuser can remove the files.